 4. A serene but expedient crisis manager

 Spa packages, retail products, a new compensation plan, the denial of a vacation when an employee wants one—you're able to sell it all, convincingly.
 In the spa business sales is as important as service delivery, maybe more so, since sales is money and money sustains the spa.
 You have to find a way to move slow products, fill vacant appointment slots, and convince a job candidate to work (happily) for less than their dream scale.
-And, by the way, if you're competing for a spa director position, be sure to emphasize your sales skills on the résumé and during your interview.
-You'll be a leg up on other candidates if you do!
+If you're competing for a spa director position, be sure to emphasize your sales skills on the résumé and during your interview.
+You'll be a leg up on other candidates if you do.

 6. Expense management